ghiscoding/Angular-Slickgrid/docs/migrations/migration-to-8.x.md

   - Node v18.0+
   - Bootstrap v5.0+ (or any other UI framework)
   - SASS v1.35+ (`dart-sass`)
-  - migrated from Flatpickr to Vanilla-Calendar (visit [Vanilla-Calendar-Pro](https://vanilla-calendar.pro/) for demos and docs)
+  - migrated from Flatpickr to Vanilla-Calendar-Pro (visit [Vanilla-Calendar-Pro](https://vanilla-calendar.pro/) for demos and docs)
   - migrated from MomentJS to [Tempo](https://tempo.formkit.com/) (by the FormKit team)